 - When imagining a future with kids, what do you think of first?

-Upon imagining your own children-filled future, do you immediately think happy thoughts or are you miserable?
+Upon imagining your own children-filled future, do you immediately think happy thoughts, or are you miserable?
 Your first instinct will likely tell you how you really feel about having kids.
-All of the other fears and things that you might miss out on because of children are common for a lot of people.
+All of the other fears and things that you might miss out on because of children are common for many people.

 - Are you prepared for your finances to change with the addition of a child?

-It sounds like a lot (it is!), but parents often find creative ways to make ends meet.
+It sounds like a lot (and it is!), but parents often find creative ways to make ends meet.
 Many become couponers after having children.
-They even buy in bulk on items like diapers so that they save some money.
+They even buy bulk items like diapers so that they save some money.
 No one wants less money than what they are used to, but in reality, it is something that you get accustomed to!
 Plus, the way you handle your money can teach your children how to do so when they reach adulthood.

 - Can you put someone else’s needs above your own?

-While this final question might be included in a 'Do I Want Kids Quiz," it is hard to answer as someone that is not a parent yet.
+While this final question might be included in a ‘Do I Want Kids Quiz,” it is hard to answer a kids quiz effectively as someone that is not a parent yet.
 When you become a parent, your wants and desires shift.
 This question does not account for the way your own feelings change after having children of your own.

 Finding the Solution

 Ultimately, deciding whether or not you want to have children is something that you get to choose.
-There is no quiz that will tell you your honest desire.
-A helpful trick, however, is to see how you feel when you get the result of the quiz.
+There is no “Do I want kids” quiz that will tell you your honest desire.
+However, a helpful trick is to see how you feel when you get the result of the “Do I want kids” quiz.
 If you are sad or disappointed when the quiz result tells you that you do not want kids, there is a good chance that you actually do want children.
-Discuss your thoughts with your partner - use the guidance of a professional if needed - and you can find out what you really want—with or without the help of a simple “Do I want kids” quiz.
+Discuss your thoughts with your partner—use the guidance of a professional if needed—and you can find out what you really want—with or without the help of a simple “Do I want kids” quiz.